StealthSystems/stringquery/README.md

 ### Writing Action Functions

 Action functions will be called with the following arguments (in order):
-- Marionette &$M; The Marionette object, passed by reference
+- StringQuery &$SQ; The StringQuery object, passed by reference
 - mixed $data; The data attached to the action
 - string $action; the name of the action called (for functions that handle multiple actions)